-- all indebtedness evidenced by a credit or loan agreement, note, bond, debenture or other written obligation; - all obligations for money borrowed; - all obligations evidenced by a note or similar instrument given in connection with the acquisition of any businesses, properties or assets of any kind; - all obligations (1) as lessee under leases required to be capitalized on the balance sheet of the lessee under generally accepted accounting principles or (2) as lessee under other leases for facilities, capital equipment or related assets, whether or not capitalized, entered into or leased for financing purposes; - all obligations under interest rate and currency swaps, caps, floors, collars, hedge agreements, forward contracts or similar agreements or arrangements; - all obligations with respect to letters of credit, bankers' acceptances and similar faculties, including reimbursement obligations with respect to the foregoing; - all obligations issued or assumed as the deferred purchase price of property or services, excluding trade accounts payable and accrued expenses arising in the ordinary course of business as determined in good faith by us; - all obligations of the type referred to in the above clauses of another person and all dividends of another person, the payment of which, in either case, we have assumed or guaranteed, or for which we are responsible or liable, directly or indirectly, jointly or severally, as obligor, guarantor or otherwise, or which are secured by a lien on our property; and - renewals, extensions, modifications, replacements, restatements and refundings of, or any indebtedness or obligation issued in exchange for, any such indebtedness or obligation described in the above clauses of this definition.
+- all indebtedness evidenced by a credit or loan agreement, note, bond, debenture or other written obligation; - all obligations for money borrowed;

+- all obligations evidenced by a note or similar instrument given in connection with the acquisition of any businesses, properties or assets of any kind; - all obligations (1) as lessee under leases required to be capitalized on the balance sheet of the lessee under generally accepted accounting principles or (2) as lessee under other leases for facilities, capital equipment or related assets, whether or not capitalized, entered into or leased for financing purposes; - all obligations under interest rate and currency swaps, caps, floors, collars, hedge agreements, forward contracts or similar agreements or arrangements;

+- all obligations with respect to letters of credit, bank guarantees, bankers' acceptances and similar facilties, including reimbursement obligations with respect to the foregoing; - all obligations issued or assumed as the deferred purchase price of any business, property, assets (including intangibles) or services, excluding trade accounts payable and accrued expenses arising in the ordinary course of business as determined in good faith by us; - all obligations of the type referred to in the above clauses of another person and all dividends of another person, the payment of which, in either case, we have assumed or guaranteed, or for which we are responsible or liable, directly or indirectly, jointly or severally, as obligor, guarantor or otherwise, or which are secured by a lien on our property; and - renewals, extensions, modifications, replacements, restatements and refundings of, or any indebtedness or obligation issued in exchange for, any such indebtedness or obligation described in the above clauses of this definition.

-Senior Debt will not include any other indebtedness or obligations if its terms or the terms of the instrument under which or pursuant to which it is issued expressly provide that it is equal with or junior to the notes.
+Senior Debt will not include any other indebtedness or obligations if its terms or the terms of the instrument under which or pursuant to which it is issued expressly provide that such indebtedness shall not be senior in right of payment to the notes or expressly provides that such indebtedness is equal with or junior to the notes.